gilecheverria/github_fundamentals/Activities/activity_4_clone_remote.md

 Let's create a file, add it to the local repository, and then upload it to the remote repository.

 1. Inside the repository's directory, create a new file called: **Repo.html**.
-2. Copy the following code inside the file:
+2. Copy the following code inside the file, and save the changes:
 ```html
 <!DOCTYPE HTML>
 <html>